 This little desert-dwelling marsupial is rarely seen as they spend most of their lives underground.
 They survive on the air located between grains of sand and ‘swim’ through their surroundings underground.
 At this point you might be thinking that they’re minuscule, but they’re actually over 10cm long.
 Still, don’t be surprised if you never see one, many people live their whole lives in the desert with these creatures and never see them.

 18. Sugar Glider – They Can’t Quite Fly

 These Sugar Gliders really do what their name suggests – they glide from tree to tree.
 They can’t quite fly, but they successfully use their wing like flaps to glide and their bushy tail to stabilize themselves.

 These marine mammals are an odd looking bunch, not what you’d call conventionally pretty.
 Yet that didn’t stop ancient seafarers from mistaking them for mermaids.

 Although they look like stubby miniature bears with an attitude problem, wombats are actually marsupials.
 They were once hunted by aboriginals and are excellent diggers.
 Also, if you go camping and leave food in your tent – don’t be surprised to find a wombat foraging around inside.

 21. Giant Panda Snail – The World’s Slowest Tennis Ball

 The shell of a Giant Panda Snail can grow to the size of a tennis ball.
 What’s more, it dates back to the Gondwana age when Australia was still attached to Antarctica and India.

 Australia is a unique land filled with interesting and unusual animals.
+They can even wish you a Happy Birthday from Australia.
 Which did you think was the weirdest?